-- No individual shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in programs, services, and activities, or subject to harassment, on the basis of race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, gender identity, familial status, membership or activity in a local human rights commission, genetic information, retaliation. - This agency is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan to ensure that employment practices are free from discrimination.
+- No individual shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in programs, services, and activities, or subject to harassment, on the basis of race, sex (including pregnancy), color, creed, religion, age, national origin, sexual orientation, gender expression, gender identity, disability, marital status, familial status, status with regard to public assistance, or membership or activity in a local human rights commission. - The prohibition of discrimination on the basis of sex precludes sexual harassment, genderbased harassment, and harassment based on pregnancy. - Explore Minnesota is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan to ensure that employment practices are free from discrimination.
 Employment practices include, but are not limited to the following: hiring, promotion, demotion, transfer, recruitment or recruitment advertising, layoff, disciplinary action, termination, rates of pay or other forms of compensation, and selection for training, including apprenticeship.
-We will provide reasonable accommodation to employees and applicants with disabilities. - This agency will continue to actively promote a program of affirmative action, wherever females, persons with disabilities, and racial or ethnic minorities are underrepresented in the workforce, and work to retain all qualified, talented employees, including protected group employees. - This agency will evaluate its efforts, including those of its directors, managers, and supervisors, in promoting equal opportunity and achieving affirmative action objectives contained herein.
-In addition, this agency will expect all employees to perform their job duties in a manner that promotes equal opportunity for all.
+We will provide reasonable accommodation to employees and applicants with disabilities. - Explore Minnesota will continue to actively promote a program of affirmative action, wherever females, racial/ethnic minorities, and individuals with disabilities are underrepresented in the workforce, and work to retain all qualified, talented employees, including protected group employees. - Explore Minnesota will evaluate its efforts, including those of its directors, managers, and supervisors, in promoting equal opportunity and achieving affirmative action objectives contained herein.
+In addition, Explore Minnesota will expect all employees to perform their job duties in a manner that promotes equal opportunity for all.

-It is the agency's policy to provide an employment environment free of any form of discriminatory harassment as prohibited by federal, state, and local human rights laws.
+It is Explore Minnesota's policy to provide an employment environment free of any form of discriminatory harassment as prohibited by federal, state, and local human rights laws.
 I strongly encourage suggestions as to how we may improve.
 We strive to provide equal employment opportunities and the best possible service to all Minnesotans.

-Agency Head: William Juffe \Date Signed: 08/20/2024
+Commissioner or Agency Head: Land Date Signed: 8/29/24